-E3 2017 Updates: Nintendo Going ‘Big’, Xbox Games To Have More Time On Stage
+E3 2017 Updates: Nintendo Going ‘Big,’ Xbox Games To Have More Time On Stage

 — Phil Spencer (@XboxP3) March 22, 2017

-As for the video games that Microsoft could possibly highlight at E3 2017, Trusted Reviews shared that the Forza Motorsport 7 might get an unveiling at the expo and then be slated for a September release.
+As for the video games that Microsoft could possibly highlight at E3 2017, Trusted Reviews shared that Forza Motorsport 7 might get an unveiling at the expo and then be slated for a September release.
 Halo fans could also have something to look forward to at E3 2017.

 “A new Halo is a possibility, given that Halo 5 launched in October 2015, but maybe Halo 6 is being too optimistic,” the post explained.